 Lover's Valley Introduction

-Lover's Valley is located on the Lover's Valley Access Road in Maolin District, and in Rukai language, it is called "Tobalu."
-The stream is clear and gentle, with a flat dry riverbed and fine sand.
-Upon reaching the entrance, visitors can see the Lover's Valley Suspension Bridge, which spans across the Zhuokou Creek.
-After crossing the bridge, a ten-minute walk along the trail leads to Lover's Valley Waterfall, which features a total of five tiers.
-However, access to the second tier is only possible via a side staircase.
-The area is lush with trees and surrounded by towering mountains, allowing visitors to listen to the sound of flowing water in a cool and tranquil environment, making it an ideal place to escape the heat.
-There is a pavilion near the waterfall where visitors can rest or enjoy the beautiful scenery.
-On holidays, many tourists gather to admire the waterfall, relax, and absorb the phytoncides, making it a popular leisure destination in southern Taiwan.
-The recommended stay is about one hour, where visitors can hike the trail, rest at the waterfall area, or take photos at the pavilion and wooden bridge along the way.
+Lover's Valley is located on the Lover's Valley access road in Maolin District.
+In the Rukai language, it is called "Tubalu."
+The stream here is clear and gentle, with a flat and dry riverbed that has fine sand.
+Upon reaching the entrance, visitors can see the Lover's Valley Suspension Bridge, which spans over Zhuokou Creek.
+Crossing the bridge and following the trail for about 10 minutes leads to the Lover's Valley Waterfall, which consists of five tiers.
+However, visitors can only reach the second tier via a side stairway.
+The area is lush with trees, surrounded by towering mountains, and visitors can listen to the sound of running water, making it a cool and tranquil place perfect for escaping the heat.
+Next to the waterfall, there is a pavilion where visitors can rest or enjoy the beautiful scenery.
+On holidays, tourists come here to view the waterfall, relax, and soak in the phytoncides, making it a popular recreational destination for summer retreats in the south.
+It is recommended to stay for about one hour, during which visitors can hike along the trail, take a break near the waterfall area, or capture memories at the pavilion and wooden bridge.